pakrym/pipelines/pipelines.md

 }
 ```

-Our server now handles partial messages, and it uses pooled memory to reduce overall memory consumption.
-Now we need to tackle the throughput.
+Our server now handles partial messages, and it uses pooled memory to reduce overall memory consumption but there are still a couple of problems.
+The `byte[]` we're using from the `ArrayPool<byte>` are just regular managed arrays.
+This means whenever we do a `ReadAsync` or `WriteAsync`, those buffers get pinned for the lifetime of the asynchornous operation (in order to interop with the native IO APIs on the operating system).
+This has performance implications on the garbage collector since pinned memory cannot be moved which can lead to heap fragmentation.
+Depending on how long the async operations are pending, the pool implementation may need to change.
+The other issue we need to tackle the throughput.
 A common pattern used to increase the throughput is to decouple the reading and processing logic.
 This lets us consume buffers from the `Socket` as they become available without letting the parsing of those buffers stop us from reading more data.
 This introduces a couple problems though:
 - We need 2 loops that run independently of each other.
 One that reads from the `Socket` and one that parses the buffers.
 - We need a way to signal the parsing logic when data becomes available.
 - We need to decide what happens if the loop reading from the `Socket` is "too fast".
 We need a way to throttle the reading loop if the parsing logic can't keep up.
 This is commonly referred to as "flow control" or "back pressure".